teymour-aldridge/sabre-docs/docs/components/buttons.md

 ### Basic usage
 ##### Regular buttons
-Regular buttons can be created using the `.button-<button-size>` class.
+Regular buttons can be created using the `.button-<a number from 1 to 8>` class.
+Bigger numbers mean more padding.

 **Example 1**
 ```html